 B2B businesses—many slow to digitally transform prior to the pandemic—found that online marketplaces offered them a quick and fairly easy way to get their products or services online during COVID-19 restrictions such as stay-at-home orders.
 And B2B buyers, who were now working from home, flocked to marketplaces because they make it easy to find, compare and purchase the items they’re looking for.

 Today, customer expectations are continuing to spike.
-Reliability, transparency and trust is more important than ever for any business relying on marketplaces as a substitute for long-established customer relationships.
+Reliability, transparency and trust are more important than ever for any business relying on marketplaces as a substitute for long-established customer relationships.

 Why marketplaces are hot now